 Once a year I get together with three of my cousins and a couple of friends and scale a mountain, preferably one with a glacier where we also have to climb a bit.
 This year’s choice was the Marmolada, the queen of the Dolomiti mountains in Northern Italy (http://en.wikipedia.org/wiki/Marmolada).
 We chose the highest of the five summits on the ridge, the Punta Penia.
 We drove to our starting point near the town of Canazei.
 The area is called South Tyrol, it was the site of heavy mountain combat in World War I (http://www.worldwar1.com/itafront/marmolada.htm).
 After hiking for an hour and a half we reached our beautiful hut for the night, the Rifugio Contrin (http://www.rifugiocontrin.it).
 After a good night’s sleep we started our tour and reached the “Forcella Marmolada” in a couple of hours.

-We then descended along the glacier, on the diagram above on the bottom left.
+We then descended along the glacier.
 An antique single person lift then took us to the bottom of the valley.
 It was a fantastic two day tour!